agorelik2/workout-tracker/README.md

 ## Description

 This application helps you better track your resistance and cardio workouts in order to reach your fitness goals.
-The stats page will allow you to see graphs representing your performance overtime.
+The stats page will allow you to see graphs representing your performance over time.

 ## User Story